Common Counter Arguments against Bitcoin Debunked

 This is perhaps the oldest argument against Bitcoin.
 The skeptics of the cryptocurrency believe that since it doesn’t have any intrinsic value, it will eventually burst and its price would plunge to zero one day.
 Thus, they think it is a bubble.

-If the market corrections are regarded as bubbles, then Bitcoin will undergo many more bubbles in the future.
+If market corrections are regarded as bubbles, then Bitcoin will undergo many more bubbles in the future.
 The price of the cryptocurrency will pop, there will be a correction period, and the market will recover and surge to a new record price.
 According to security expert and cryptocurrency researcher Andreas Antonopoulos, each market goes through a bubble but endures to come back even stronger.

 The fact that Bitcoin has undergone four significant corrections over the past decade and the price didn’t plunge to zero reiterates the fact that it is not a bubble.
 Instead, Bitcoin is a financial asset that undergoes market corrections but comes back stronger after each correction.